noirscape/SwitchGuide-NewLayout/index.md

 ### What are the advantages to running homebrew

-Running homebrew will allow you to run tools such as [Checkpoint](https://github.com/BernardoGiordano/Checkpoint){: target="_blank" .a-table}, a save manager or use [sys-ftpd](https://github.com/jakibaki/sys-ftpd) to run an FTP server to transfer files.
-You also can run emulators like [RetroArch](https://www.retroarch.com/?page=platforms){: target="_blank" .a-table} to play retro games on the Switch.
-In addition, you can run homebrew games such as [tetriswitch](https://gbatemp.net/threads/tetriswitch-a-tetris-clone-for-the-switch.498481){: target="_blank" .a-table} and [Pong](https://github.com/I-EAT-CHEEZE-YO/switch_sdl_pong){: target="_blank" .a-table} and [SudokuNX](https://github.com/ZetaDesigns/SudokuNX){: target="_blank" .a-table} or ports of other games, such as [Chocolate Doom](https://gbatemp.net/threads/chocolate-doom-ported-to-the-nintendo-switch.506909/){: target="_blank" .a-table}, [Doom 3](https://github.com/fgsfdsfgs/dhewm3){: target="_blank" .a-table} [Quake](https://github.com/fgsfdsfgs/nxquake){: target="_blank" .a-table}, [Wolfenstein 3D](https://gbatemp.net/threads/wolfenstein-3d-port.508755/){: target="_blank" .a-table} and [Duke Nukem 3D](https://gbatemp.net/threads/duke-nukem-3d.502386/){: target="_blank" .a-table}.
+Running homebrew will allow you to run tools such as [Checkpoint](https://github.com/BernardoGiordano/Checkpoint){: target="_blank" }, a save manager or use [sys-ftpd](https://github.com/jakibaki/sys-ftpd) to run an FTP server to transfer files.
+You also can run emulators like [RetroArch](https://www.retroarch.com/?page=platforms){: target="_blank" } to play retro games on the Switch.
+In addition, you can run homebrew games such as [tetriswitch](https://gbatemp.net/threads/tetriswitch-a-tetris-clone-for-the-switch.498481){: target="_blank" } and [Pong](https://github.com/I-EAT-CHEEZE-YO/switch_sdl_pong){: target="_blank" } and [SudokuNX](https://github.com/ZetaDesigns/SudokuNX){: target="_blank" } or ports of other games, such as [Chocolate Doom](https://gbatemp.net/threads/chocolate-doom-ported-to-the-nintendo-switch.506909/){: target="_blank" }, [Doom 3](https://github.com/fgsfdsfgs/dhewm3){: target="_blank" } [Quake](https://github.com/fgsfdsfgs/nxquake){: target="_blank" }, [Wolfenstein 3D](https://gbatemp.net/threads/wolfenstein-3d-port.508755/){: target="_blank" } and [Duke Nukem 3D](https://gbatemp.net/threads/duke-nukem-3d.502386/){: target="_blank" }.
 It's also possible to [theme](https://github.com/suchmememanyskill/SwitchThemeGuide/wiki/NX-Theme-Injector) your Nintendo Switch.

 ### Are there any risks to running homebrew

 Yes.
 Nintendo has increased the Telemetry on the Nintendo Switch compared to previous consoles and does ban if they detect you using homebrew.
-You can find more details on this and a comprehensive list [in the FAQ](faq.html#ban){: target="_blank" .a-table}.
+You can find more details on this and a comprehensive list [in the FAQ](faq.html#ban){: target="_blank" }.
 That said, Atmosphère, the CFW that will be installed if you use this guide includes the `creport` module.
 This module will store crash dumps to your SD card and does not report them to Nintendo.
 This means that you can safely use Homebrew.

+---
-Users on firmware 1.0.0 should follow the [1.0.0 guide](1-0-0.html){: .a-table} as it contains important instructions.
+Users on firmware 1.0.0 should follow the [1.0.0 guide](1-0-0.html) as it contains important instructions.
-{: .info-box}
+{: .notice--primary}

-Go to [Setting up your SD card](sdcard.html){: .a-table} to get started.
+Go to [Setting up your SD card](sdcard.html) to get started.
-{: .info-box}
+{: .notice--primary}

+---